SECTION 1. As used in this act the following words shall have the following meanings:-

 “Public fund”, the Pension Reserves Investment Trust or the Pension Reserves Investment Management Board in charge of managing the pooled investment fund consisting of the assets of the State Employees’ and Teachers’ Retirement Systems as well as the assets of local retirement systems under the control of the board.

 SECTION 2.
-The Treasurer shall forthwith identify and take action to divest from all companies engaged in business operations, in which the public fund has direct or indirect holdings or could possibly have such holdings in the future.
+Within 90 days of the effective date of this act, the public fund shall make its best efforts to identify all companies engaged in business operations, in which the public fund has direct or indirect holdings or could possibly have such holdings in the future.
 The identification of companies shall be the responsibility of an independent, third-party research firm, as identified by the public fund, and based on the criteria set forth in this act.

 (2) The public fund shall sell, redeem, divest, or withdraw all publicly-traded securities of a company identified in paragraph (1) with active business operations.